-the first instalment of which will be paid on or before September 30, 2022, if the Effective Date is prior to July 31 or on or before March 31, 2022, if the Effective Date is after July 31.
+the first instalment of which will be paid on or before September 30th, 2023 based on the FCRSA currently in place, and the second instalment would be paid on or before March 31st, 2024 if this Agreement is signed prior to March 15th, 2024.

 - 3.3 Prorated amounts.
-For the purposes of determining the amount of the Revenue Sharing Contribution for partial BC Fiscal Years, the amount will be prorated from the start of the month in which the Agreement is signed by Wet'suwet'en First Nation to: - (a) the end of the month in which the Agreement is terminated by either Party under Article 11, or; - (b) the end of the month in which the Agreement expires. - 3.4 Payment of prorated amounts.
-If the amount of the Revenue Sharing Contribution is prorated under section 3.3(b) or section 3.3(c) as a result of termination or expiry of the Agreement that takes effect: - (i) prior to July 31, British Columbia will pay the full amount of the Revenue Sharing Contribution for that BC Fiscal Year in one instalment on or before September 30; and - (ii) on or after July 31, British Columbia will adjust the second instalment for that BC Fiscal Year accordingly. - 3.5 Subsequent BC Fiscal Year amounts.
-Before January 31 of each year during the Term other than the First Fiscal Year of the Term, British Columbia will provide written notice to Wet'suwet'en First Nation of the amount of the Revenue Sharing Contributionfor the following BC Fiscal Year and the summary document(s) and calculations identified in Appendix C. - 3.6 Amount agreed to.
-Wet'suwet'en First Nation agrees that the amount set out in the notice provided under section 3.5 will be the amount of the Revenue Sharing Contribution payable under this Agreement for that following BC Fiscal Year.
+For the purposes of determining the amount of the Revenue Sharing Contribution for partial BC Fiscal Years, the amount will be prorated from - (a) the start of the month in which the Agreement is signed by Kwaw-kwaw-Apilt First Nation; - (b) the end of the month in which the Agreement is terminated by either Party under Article 11, or: - (c) the end of the month in which the Agreement expires. - 3.4 Payment of prorated amounts.
+If the amount of the Revenue Sharing Contribution is prorated under section 3.3(b) or section 3.3(c) as a result oftermination or expiry of the Agreement that takes effect: - (i) prior to July 31, British Columbia will pay the full amount of the Revenue Sharing Contribution for that BC Fiscal Year in one instalment on or before September 30; and - (ii) on or after July 31, British Columbia will adjust the second instalment for that BC Fiscal Year accordingly. - 3.5 Subsequent BC Fiscal Year amounts.
+Before January 31 of each year during the Term other than the First Fiscal Year of the Term, British Columbia will providewritten notice to Kwaw-kwaw-Apilt First Nation of the amount of the Revenue Sharing Contributionfor the following BC Fiscal Year and the summary document(s) and calculations identified in Appendix C. - 3.6 Amount agreed to.
+Kwaw-kwaw-Apilt First Nation agrees that the amount set out in the notice provided under section 3.5 will be the amount of the Revenue Sharing Contributionpayable under this Agreement for that following BC Fiscal Year.